“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 Just like a mule, I signed away my rights to overtime and began working sixty hour weeks in the store when I was sixteen.
 I got up to consistent eighty hour weeks and two jobs when I was seventeen.
 Now I am down to forty-hour weeks the summer before I turn twenty.

 Each night I shift to a girl I've never seen before.
 Using her key, she steps into my apartment after I've gone to bed.
 Each time she slips into bed she already knows my innocence.
 When I'm asleep I'm so whole she is damaged instead, my innocence her favorite thing.
-One morning I wake up wondering what masturbation means, knowing nothing of the logistics of sex.
-Two weeks later is the last time I wake that way.
 I remember standing on the back porch in the eye of hurricane Fran.
 Louder for the silence.

 I watch the “Rosie O’Donnel Show.”
 I record them and watch them on weekends while I catch up the apartment.
 I spend seventy-five dollars a week on groceries, I cook the food up on Saturday evenings.

 I read award-winners, sometimes finishing a book in three days.
 I’m in the habit of falling asleep in the middle of reading on the couch.

 One day I stop eating entirely, then, later decided to allow one bowl of plain white rice once a day.

 For twenty minutes, as Flower sits uncomfortably in the driver’s seat, I push the car through flood waters up to my thighs toward her apartment's parking lot.